conversion from national educational classification to ISCED

 Many thanks for your enquiry.
 Unfortunately it won’t be possible until wave 9 of Understanding Society for you to develop ISCED for Understanding Society in a similar way to what currently exists for BHPS.
 Please let us know a bit more about your project and we may be able to advise alternative interim strategies that you could use.

 Best wishes, Victoria

-#3 Updated by Sabine Hübgen about 3 years ago
+#3 Updated by Sabine Hübgen over 3 years ago

 sorry for the late response.
 I am working on a German-British comparison of lone mothers' poverty risks.
 As you can imagine, education is quite an important characteristic for my analyses.
 But for my analyses I don't necessarily need to differentiate between all ISCED categories, 3 categories (low, medium, high) would also do.
 The more important issue is comparability across countries.